getbubblenow/bubble/docs/activation.md

 ## Activation Notes

+### Admin Email
+For the initial admin user, choose an email address that only you have access to.
+Otherwise someone else with access to that email could change your password and lock you out of your account.

 ### Required Clouds
 You must define at least one cloud provider for each of these categories:
   * DNS (Amazon Route53 or GoDaddy DNS)